-Cooler days bring out cravings for heartier fare, such as tender T-bone with red pepper and lemon salsa.
-Photo: William Meppem
+Cooler nights bring out cravings for heartier fare, such as tender cuts of meat smothered in a spicy sauce.
+Serve the T-bone with potato salad, or chips and a green salad.

 4 x 400g-500g T-bone steaks